Gua Sha - What You Need To Know

 Gua Sha is performed by using a smooth jade stone with lotion or oil to perform a cross friction massage along areas of muscular tension or scarring/adhesions.
 It was developed by Traditional Chinese Medicine Doctors and is now performed by multiple types of practitioners including massage therapists and chiropractors.

 Scar-tissue is typically formed after an injury to a joint.
 This process is your body’s way of splinting that joint in order to protect it from further injury while the joint is healing.
 Scar tissue is much weaker than healthy muscle, ligament and tendon.
 Therefore, if the joint is left to be supported mainly by this scar tissue, it is much more prone to re-injury.
-If addressed properly, the joint will be surrounded by scar tissue that allows full range of motion and allows your muscles to take over as the main protectors from abnormal joint motions.
+If addressed properly, the joint will be surrounded by fibrous tissue that allows full range of motion and allows your muscles to take over as the main protectors from abnormal joint motions.

 A treatment with Gua Sha typically takes 10-15 minutes and is sometimes repeated multiple times, depending on the nature and severity of your injury.
 The jade stone is used to apply a kneading motion over the skin (using an oily lotion) in order promote your body’s natural healing process in regards to the scar tissue below.
 If you are being treated with Gua Sha, Dr. Campbell will typically give you exercises to do at home in order to fully rehabilitate the muscles surrounding that joint.